NabeelGhalib/nabeelghalib.github.io/Bank_Loan_Risk_Prediction/README.md

 Here are few Key insights:

-Loan Applications & Trends:
+**1.Loan Applications & Trends:**

-Insight: The total number of loan applications has steadily increased over time, indicating growing demand for loans.
+**Insight:** The total number of loan applications has steadily increased over time, indicating growing demand for loans.
-Actionable Insight: This upward trend suggests that the bank can plan for higher volumes of loan applications, adjusting resources and processing systems accordingly.
+**Actionable Insight:** This upward trend suggests that the bank can plan for higher volumes of loan applications, adjusting resources and processing systems accordingly.

 ```sql